rkettu/carpool-app/README.md

 # Drop Me Off - an Android carpooling app
-This is is a [WIP] carpooling app made for Android versions 6 and above.
+This is a [WIP] carpooling app made for Android versions 6 and above.
 The app offers features such as:
 - Creating, viewing and editing user profiles
 - Offering rides (with a handy Google Maps UI)
 - Searching for rides based on various parameters